-In a recent episode of the Armchair Expert podcast with Dax Shepard, Kunis and Kutcher talked about general hygiene habits, which led to a discussion about bathing their kids super often—which started when their two children, daughter Wyatt and son Dimitri, were newborns.
+Over the summer, an episode of the Armchair Expert podcast with Dax Shepard went viral when Kunis and Kutcher talked about general hygiene habits, which led to a discussion about not bathing their kids super often.

 "I wasn't the parent that bathed my newborns.
-Ever," Kunis said.
+Ever," Kunis said on Armchair Expert back in July about her two kids: daughter Wyatt and son Dimitri.

 "Here's the thing: If you can see the dirt on them, clean them," Kutcher added.
 "Otherwise, there's no point."

 Every family has different preferences and different routines.
 Whatever works for you may not work for someone else.
-As long as our kids are happy and healthy, though, what's a little tiny bit of grime here and there?
+As long as our kids are happy and healthy is what always matters most.